FortinetCloudCSE/fortiweb-security-foundations-201/content/_index.md

 ### Learning Objectives
-- Learn to Onboard Web Applications
+- Learn to Onboard Web Applications into FortiWeb Cloud
-- more stuff
+- Explore SQL injection attacks and then block them with FortiWeb Cloud
-- other stuff
+- Secure API's with FortiWeb Cloud

 ## Lab Environment